RichardDeodutt/Deployment-4/README.md

 - Jenkins Server seems to become unresponsive sometimes it might be because of not enough resources so I used a t3 which is not free tier to avoid this.

+- Jenkins did not seem to update the commits with the build status.
+Something is wrong with setting the credentials for GitHub

 # Improvements

 - With some more times I can work on the Issues